 Solo Travel in China

 China is relatively safe for solo female travellers but be prepared for a bit of a culture shock.
 Staring, spitting, shoving in queues and using a microphone for practically everything can leave you feeling a bit overwhelmed, especially in Beijing, the capital.
+That's why we've given it 2 out of 5 stars.
 Most people are curious but once you get outside of the city, people are welcoming and friendly.

 The language barrier can be a challenge.
 If you are lost or in need of help, younger people are more likely to speak English than older people.
 When in doubt, look for a high-school student.
 Keep an eye on your belongings, and be cautious venturing out on your own at night – just as you would anywhere else.